-2023 Hurricane Season
+2024 Hurricane Season

-The 2023 hurricane season had 20 named storms; seven were hurricanes, and of those seven, three were major hurricanes.
-The 2023 Atlantic hurricane season ranks fourth for most-named storms in a hurricane season and ended with above-normal activity.
+The 2024 season had 18 named storms; 11 were hurricanes, and of those 11, five were major hurricanes.
+The 2024 Atlantic hurricane season ended with above-average activity and saw seven hurricanes formed in the Atlantic after September 25th which is a record for later-season activity.